-This framework aims to provide a foundation under which the Group can execute and, where applicable, list green, social and/or sustainable liabilities (sustainable instruments) including, but not limited to, bonds, loans, and deposits.
+This framework aims to provide a foundation under which the Group can execute and, where applicable, list green, social and/or sustainable liabilities (sustainable instruments) including, but not limited to, bonds, loans and deposits.
 Absa's sustainable instruments offer investors an opportunity to invest in assets that create positive environmental and social impact in the countries where Absa operates.
+The framework specifically covers the use of proceeds as defined by ICMA and LMA.